 The building was expanded significantly in 1835.
 As the congregation continued to grow, it abandoned the building and sold it to a farmer for use as a granary and storage shed.
 That might have been the end of the story of the church but there was more.

 The church was saved through the persistence of Methodists who thought its heritage should be preserved.
 The roots of Canadian Methodism were sunk deep in a building constructed by American refugees.
 Today it is the oldest surviving Methodist building in the country.

 The building was re-purchased and rededicated in 1912.
 With church union in 1925 it became a property of the United Church of Canada.
-In 2000 the Old Hay Bay Church and cemetery were officially designated as a National Historic Site.
+In 1957, the church was officially recognized as an Ontario Historic Site, and later in 1992 received the American Methodist designation.
+Likewise, the church, land, and its nearby cemetery were designated as a National Historic Site of Canada in 2001.

 Although isolated and quiet in winter, the church is a lively place in summer.
 It is open to visitors every day from mid-May to mid-October, thanks to an enthusiastic group of custodial volunteers.
 A board of trustees, operating under the auspices of the Bay of Quinte Conference of the United Church, maintains and supervises the church.
 The history of the church and its original 22 “subscribers” (patrons) is celebrated on the fourth Sunday of August at the annual Pilgrimage Service.